knative/serving/docs/spec/errors.md

-If some percentage of traffic cannot be assigned to a live (materialized or scaled-to-zero) Revision, the Route will report the `Ready` condition as `False`.
+If some percentage of traffic cannot be assigned to a live (materialized or scaled-to-zero) Revision, the Route will report the `Ready` condition as `Unknown`.
 The Service will mirror this status in its' `Ready` condition.
 For example, for a newly-created Service where the first Revision is unable to serve: